The last (plastic) straw: Who's banning them?

 Coffee chains

-Costa Coffee and Pret A Manger have made the decision to take action too.
+Costa Coffee, Caffe Nero and Pret A Manger have made the decision to take action too.

-Both say they will be replacing their plastic straws with alternatives in 2018.
+Costa and Caffe Nero have replaced plastic straws with paper ones in all of their UK branches.

-Although you will still be able to request a plastic straw from staff at Pret A Manger if you need it.
+Although paper straws will be offered, you will still be able to request a plastic straw from staff at Pret A Manger if you need it.

 Supermarkets